 Rembrandt lighting was named after of the great master, who often used it in his own portraits.
-The idea is to create a small inverted triangle of light on the subject’s cheek which is opposite the light source.
+The idea is to create a small inverted triangle of light on the subject’s cheek that is opposite the light source.
 This is very flattering (especially for people with prominent cheekbone structure) and was often used in old Hollywood portraits.
 It is important to ensure that you get catch lights in both eyes.

 What subjects does it work for?